awslabs/kmod-with-kmm-for-ai-chips-on-aws/README.md

 - **Public Access**: No authentication required for pulling images
 - **Automated Releases**: Each driver version gets a GitHub release with usage documentation

+## Container Security

+Our container images are designed with a minimal security footprint.
+Each image contains only a busybox binary and the compiled AWS Neuron kernel module - no package managers, no network services, and no additional software dependencies.

+This approach significantly reduces the attack surface, but it also means that traditional vulnerability scanners like Trivy or Snyk have limited effectiveness since they rely on package databases that don't exist in these minimal images.
+The security of these containers primarily depends on the integrity of the busybox binary and the kernel module compilation process.

+We recommend that users evaluate these images within their own security frameworks and apply appropriate container runtime security policies for their environments.

 ## Prerequisites

 ### For GitHub Actions (Automated)